CryAndRRich/CryAndRRich/README.md

 # 👨🏻‍💻 CryAndRRich
 - 👀 I’m interested in pursuing research in Computer Science Engineering, Data Science and AI
-- 🌱 I’m currently learning Python, Java, and some frameworks
+- 🌱 I’m currently learning Python, JavaScript, and some frameworks

 ---